Portsmouth boss Redknapp excited by AC Milan draw

+Portsmouth boss Harry Redknapp says the club is delighted to have drawn AC Milan in their UEFA Cup group.
 "We are looking for a memorable European night under the Fratton Park floodlights but we've already had two silly kick-off times.

 "It was still light when we started against Vitoria at Fratton Park and supporters struggled to get there from work.